Ugo-Obiako/reading-notes/code 201 notes/code201-note3.md

 A loop can be used for performing repititive tasks as long as a certain condition remains valid.
 The loop stops when the condition is no longer valid.

-# Things I want to know more about
+# Things I want to know more about: